Pulmonary nodular lymphoid hyperplasia (PNLH) is a type of benign lymphoproliferative disease that can affect the lung.

 Most, if not all, such cases are favoured tp represent extranodal marginal zone B-cell lymphomas masquerading as reactive lesions.

 There is usually dense nodular infiltration of mature, polyclonal lymphocytes and plasma cells with multiple reactive germinal centres.
 These are sharply demarcated from surrounding parenchyma and with central areas of scarring.
 Foci of organising pneumonia may be commonly seen in the periphery.
 There can also be mild, local lymphangitic spread of lymphocytes permeating into the perivascular interstitium.

 Usually present as a solitary lesion.
-Described features include 1
+Described features on HRCT chest include 1:

 - well-circumscribed nodular lesion: this can be a solitary pulmonary nodule or focal consolidation with an ~2 cm diameter